SkeltonThatcher/run-book-template/run-book-template.md

 > What are the main differences between Production/Live and other environments?
 What kinds of things might therefore not be tested in upstream environments?

-_(e.g. Self-signed HTTPS certificates in Pre-Production - certificate expiry may not be detected properly)_
+_(e.g. Self-signed HTTPS certificates in Pre-Production - certificate expiry may not be detected properly in Production)_

 ###Tools###